cms-tau-pog/TauFW/PicoProducer/README.md

 It was created with a modular design in mind, meaning that users can add their own "plug-in" modules to make it work with their own batch system and storage system.
-If you like to contribute, please make sure the changes run as expected, push the changes to a fork and make a pull request.
+If you like to contribute, please make sure the changes run as expected, and then push the changes to a fork to make a pull request.

 ### Batch system
 To plug in your own batch system, make a subclass of [`BatchSystem`](python/batch/BatchSystem.py),